wordpress visitors

 And if you want to see all the entries in one place, check back here on 1st August.
 Happy baking! xx

-On love, sisterhood, and friendship
+On love, sisterhood and friendship

 I love, adore and worship my friends and family.
 They are the kindest, funniest, most diverse bunch of lunatics ever.
 They’re splodged across the country, across the world, even, but it doesn’t matter.
 From Canada and Slovakia, from America, Ireland, Edinburgh, the Midlands, London, Devon and just down the road, whether I saw them last Friday or last year, I cherish the fact that they care about me, that they’ve ‘got my back’, that they’d do anything for me, that I could say anything and they’d understand.
 They’re the best.

-Recently, amongst the funny, happy, silly madness that is my inbox, there was nestled a really shitty email.
+Once, amongst the funny, happy, silly madness that is my inbox, there was nestled a really shitty email.
 When I read it, it took my breath away.
 Not only because of the content, but it was from somebody that I know.
 They criticised me (and something I had written) in a really hurtful way.
+Not feeling as though I should have to explain myself, and also not wishing to engage in some ridiculous, protracted argument, I just replied that I was sad that the person felt they could speak to me like that, and that it was all I had to say on the matter.

 Here’s the rub: why do people – in particular, women – feel that they have the right to criticise others?
 I see it time and time again.
 What makes them so fabulous that they’re worthy of telling other people what they perceive that they have done wrong?
 The internet seems to have made things worse – people will type things about and to other people that they just wouldn’t say to their faces.
 I think this is cowardly.
 What example are we setting our children?
 If we accept this behaviour, how will they treat their own friends?
 What happened to ‘live and let live’?
 What happened to sisterhood?